 · Ideas on how to market your business.

 This practical and interactive workshop helps a small-business owner save time and money by planning ahead.
 Participants develop an action plan and receive a step-by-step workbook.

-The workshop will be repeated on Dec.
-9, 2013, and will be held again in 2014 — dates to be announced.
+The workshop will be repeated on April 8 and July 8.
 Start Smart is co-sponsored by the Small Business Development Center/Columbia Basin College, SCORE, the City of Richland, and the four Chambers of Commerce.

 WSU Tri-Cities is located along the scenic Columbia River in Richland, Wash.
 Established in 1989 with upper division and graduate programs, WSU Tri-Cities expanded in 2007 to a full four-year undergraduate campus offering 18 bachelor’s, 10 master’s, and six doctoral degree programs.
 Learn about the most diverse campus in the WSU system at www.tricity.wsu.edu.